fabien512/Text-Classifier/README.md

 To initialize the training set, I use Wikipedia database.

-First Step :
+First Step
 ===============
 Go to http://dumps.wikimedia.org/frwiki/ and download the latest alltitles.gz

-Second Step :
+Second Step
 ===============
 Use some regex on the text :
 Remove all ? : .*[\?].*
+Remove all categorie title : .*(catégorie).*

-Third Step :
+Third Step
 ===============
 Remove the text before the articles names.
 The code in Wikipedia/RemoveNames.java works for the file frwiki-20140716-all-titles.gz.

-Fourth Step :
+Fourth Step
 ===============
 Execute the code in Wikipedia/GetCategorie.java to associate to each article name the wikipedia category which is assigned.